RobotLocomotion/drake/doc/_pages/buildcop.md

 will turn red and stay red.

 Attempt to figure out what infrastructure collapsed.
-If it's under our control, alert Kitware by assigning a GitHub issue to both @BetsyMcPhail and
+If it's under our control, alert Kitware by assigning a GitHub issue to `@BetsyMcPhail`.
-@jamiesnape.
 If it's under a vendor's control, spread the news and simply wait it out.

 ## Drake External Examples

-Details of failures in the [drake-external-examples](https://github.com/RobotLocomotion/drake-external-examples/) repository, which may be denoted by red "build failing" icons at the top of the build dashboard on Jenkins, should be posted to the [#buildcop](https://drakedevelopers.slack.com/messages/buildcop/details/) channel on Slack, ensuring that @jamiesnape is mentioned in the message.
+Details of failures in the [drake-external-examples](https://github.com/RobotLocomotion/drake-external-examples/) repository, which may be denoted by red "build failing" icons at the top of the build dashboard on Jenkins, should be posted to the [#buildcop](https://drakedevelopers.slack.com/messages/buildcop/details/) channel on Slack, ensuring that `@betsymcphail` is mentioned in the message.